 \section{Generation of the elementary quantum link}

 An elementary link between two quantum network nodes is established when quantum entanglement is created between a pair of qubits belonging to the nodes.
 The entanglement, once created, is a resource used for quantum information transmission from one node to the other.
 Once a quantum state from the sending node is transmitted, the entanglement is destroyed.
-Thus, an essential parameter characterizing the performance of a given quantum connection is the maximum rate at which entanglement can be generated.
+An essential parameter characterizing the performance of a given quantum connection is the maximum rate at which entanglement is generated.

 Many protocols have been proposed to generate entanglement between two qubits.
-Here we choose to analyze the Barrett-Kok protocol’s performance~\cite{barrett-kok2005pra} for entanglement generation between two nodes with and without intermediate nodes (quantum repeaters), though our analysis can be generalized to other protocols straightforwardly.
+Here we choose to analyze the Barrett-Kok protocol’s performance~\cite{barrett-kok2005pra} for entanglement generation between two nodes with and without intermediate nodes (quantum repeaters).
+The Barrett-Kok protocol is robust against losses, and it has been implemented experimentally in several studies~\cite{Hensen2015,Englund2020arxiv}.
+Our analysis can be generalized to other protocols straightforwardly.
 An elementary link in the Barrett-Kok protocol is shown in Fig.~\ref{fig:elementary}.
 The nodes are located at a distance $L$ from each other, and the Bell-state measuring (BSM) station is located right in the middle (in terms of the length of optical communication fiber).
 We assume that synchronization and scheduling instructions start with basic operations, such as single-photon emission.
 The instructions are obtained from a single node, called C-node (controlling node), one of the nodes forming a chain and participating in the end-to-end quantum connection.
-It is most efficient to assign C-node duties to the middle node in the chain, so the maximum ping to the rest nodes is minimal.
-In Fig.~\ref{fig:elementary}a, there are no intermediate nodes between the end nodes, so one is chosen as a control node.
-The presence of C-node makes the system hierarchic, i.e., managed from the single center that allows us to focus on the analysis of the performance of the quantum network and frees us from developing more complex communication protocols specific to peer-to-peer networks~\cite{p2p-book}.
+In Fig.~\ref{fig:elementary}a, there are no intermediate nodes between the end-nodes, so an end-node is chosen as a control node.
+It is most efficient to assign C-node duties to the middle node in the chain, so the maximum ping to the other nodes is minimal.
+The presence of C-node makes the system hierarchic, i.e., managed from the single-center that allows us to focus on the analysis of the performance of the quantum network and frees us from developing more complex communication protocols specific to peer-to-peer networks~\cite{p2p-book}.